stackevo/spudreq/draft-trammell-spud-req.md

 ## Protection against trivial abuse

-Especially if it is encapsulated over UDP, where there is a good deal of malicious background traffic (reflection, amplification, and state exhaustion attacks, and other exploits of packet spoofing), due to the ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}}.
-SPUD must provide minimal protection against such trivial abuse.
+Malicious background traffic  is a serious problem for UDP- based protocols due to the ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}}.
+Trivial abuse includes flooding and state exhaustion attacks, as well as reflection and amplification attacks.
+SPUD must provide minimal protection against this trivial abuse.
 This probably implies that SPUD requires:

 - a proof of return routability,
 - the presence of a feedback channel between endpoints,